zellij-org/zellij-org.github.io/docs/src/layouts.md

   command: {cmd: htop, args: ["-C"]}
 ```

-This can be used to open a pane in a specified directory by making use of your shell's `command` flag and `cd path/to/direcotyr && <shell>`.
+This can be used to open a pane in a specified directory by making use of your shell's `command` flag and `cd path/to/directory && <shell>`.
+The following command is **only** for `zsh`.
+It may work for other shells, but it is not guaranteed.
+Check your shell's documentation for how to use the command flag.

 Example:
 ```